Indonesian C-130 military plane crashes in Papua, killing 13 | Metro News

 Share via Email

-JAKARTA, Indonesia — An Indonesian military Hercules C-130 transport plane crashed Sunday in the easternmost province of Papua, killing all 13 people on board.
+JAKARTA, Indonesia — An Indonesian military Hercules C-130 transport plane crashed Sunday in bad weather in the easternmost province of Papua, killing all 13 people on board.

 It was the third serious air accident in Indonesia in less than a month.
 On Nov.
 24, a Bell 412 EP helicopter from the Indonesian army crashed in the Indonesian part of Borneo island, killing three.
 A week later, a police plane with 13 people aboard crashed into the sea on the way to the island of Batam, near Singapore.